 Chief Inspector Gavin Russell is the Area Commander for Coatbridge and is responsible for response policing, performance management and the daily management of personnel.
-He is supported by Inspector Gary Balfour and Inspector Lex Baillie who have responsibility for community engagement and partnership working.
+He is supported by Inspector Linda Russell and Inspector Lex Baillie who have responsibility for community engagement and partnership working.
 Both Gavin and Lex are based at Coatbridge Police Office.
-Gary is based at Airdrie Police Office.
+Linda is based at Airdrie Police Office.

 Airdrie Central includes the districts of Whinhall, Burnfoot, Rawyards, Clarkston, Gartlea, Cairnhill, Coatdyke and Airdrie Town Centre.
 The town of Airdrie is about 12 miles east of Glasgow city centre.
 The area has recently had a new road scheme introduced and refurbishing of town centre pedestrianised areas.

 Airdrie North includes the districts of Thrashbush, Holehills, Rochsoles, the Rushes and the villages of Glenmavis, Greengairs, Upperton, Lonriggend, Stand, Plains and Caldercruix.
 Airdrie is largely a commuter town with many residents working in nearby Glasgow.
 There are a number of new housing complexes in the area.

 Airdrie South includes the districts of Craigneuk and Petersburn, the town of Chapelhall and the villages of Calderbank and Gartness.
 Airdrie is located east of Glasgow city centre and is part of the Greater Glasgow urban area.
 It hosts first division football club Airdrie United, a large golf course and a range of other facilities.